Concubinage: West Asia and North Africa

-Hurrem Sultan was the "favorite concubine" of Suleiman the Magnificent and later his wife.
+Hurrem Sultan was the "favourite concubine" of Suleiman the Magnificent and later his wife.
 Suleiman became monogamous with her, breaking Ottoman custom.

 In the historic Muslim Arab world, "concubine" (surriyya) referred to the female slave (jāriya), whether Muslim or non-Muslim, with whom her master engages in sexual intercourse in addition to household or other services.
 Such relationships were common in pre-Islamic Arabia and other pre-existing cultures of the wider region.

 Islam introduced new regulations to the concubinage and encouraged manumission.

 Islam furthermore endorsed educating (instruction in Islam), freeing or marrying female slaves if they converted to Islam "abandoning polytheism or infidelity".

-If the master chose to acknowledge the children of his concubine, they children were generally declared as legitimate with or without wedlock, and the mother of a free child was considered free upon the death of her male enslaver in the custom of umm walad.
+If the master chose to acknowledge the children of his concubine, the children were generally declared as legitimate with or without wedlock, and the mother of a free child was considered free upon the death of her male enslaver in the custom of umm walad.

 Abu Hanifa and others argued for modesty-like practices for the slave concubine, recommending that the concubine be established in the home and their chastity be protected and not to misuse them for sale or sharing with friends or kins.

 While scholars exhorted masters to treat their slaves "equally", a master was allowed to show favoritism towards a concubine.

-Islamic scholars have disagreed on the exact interpretation. verse 23:6 in the Quran is believed by some Islamic scholars to say that it is allowed to have sexual intercourse with concubines after marrying them, as Islam forbids sexual intercourse outside of marriage.
+Islamic scholars have disagreed on the exact interpretation. verse 23:6 in the Quran is believed by some Islamic scholars to say that it is allowed to have sexual intercourse with concubines after marrying them, as Islam forbids sexual intercourse outside marriage.